 Editing the Eartha M. M. White Collection

 Editing the Eartha M. M. White Collection is a project that engages UNF students, faculty and staff as archival researchers and digital editors.
 The project is centered on the electronic edition of personal correspondence and other documents, held in Special Collections at UNF's Thomas G. Carpenter Library, related to Eartha M. M. White (1876–1974), founder of the Clara White Mission and a leader of Jacksonville’s African American community.
-The project is led by Dr. Clayton McCarl, associate professor of Spanish.

 See the project website